Goblin (album): Release

 On October 8, 2010, Tyler and Hodgy released "Sandwitches" on Odd Future's official website for free.
 On February 10, 2011, Tyler released the music video for the first single, "Yonkers", from the album.
 An extended version with an extra verse was later released on iTunes four days later, along with an extended version of the previously released track "Sandwitches".
 On February 16, Tyler and Hodgy Beats performed "Sandwitches" on Late Night with Jimmy Fallon, making it the first television appearance for any Odd Future member.
 One month later, on March 16, 2011, Tyler and Hodgy Beats performed the tracks "Yonkers" and "Sandwitches" on the mtvU Woodie Awards with the rest of Odd Future.
 On that same day, a preview of "Tron Cat" was released online as promotion for the album.
 Also in March, the album cover was posted online featuring a colored picture of Buffalo Bill when he was 19, and it was featured as a backdrop for Tyler's MTV performance.
 On March 24, Tyler posted the track list on his Twitter, and the track "Sandwitches" was to be included on the album.

 On March 17, 2011, Tyler announced the release date of Goblin with a video on his website that flashed the words "Fuck 2DopeBoyz & NahRight", slamming two blogs who he claimed didn't give him recognition early in his career.

 Goblin was also released as a deluxe edition with alternate artwork and packaging, a poster, lyrics, and a second disc containing three bonus tracks.
 Tyler released the deluxe edition cover of the album on his Flickr on April 4, 2011.
 On April 21, Tyler posted several pictures from the filming of a new music video, followed by an announcement that the video is finished on the next day.
 On April 22, Tyler released a promo video involving himself portraying a character named Thurnis Haley who is a golfer.
 On April 28, "Tron Cat" was leaked online.
 On May 3, Tyler and Hodgy Beats performed "Sandwitches" and "Analog" on BBC, along with them performing "65" off of the upcoming MellowHype album.

 The third single to be released from the album was "She" featuring Frank Ocean.
 The music video for "She" was released June 3, 2011.

+The music video for "Bitch Suck Dick" featuring Jasper Dolphin and Taco was released on October 11, 2011.